SunnySunnia/Longitudinal-Project/Longitudinal-Trajectory.md

 **Algorithm:**
 * the unconditional probability of observing individual's longitudinal sequence of behavioral measurements is the sum of the probability of the bahaviors, given the individual belongs to specific group, weighted by the probability of belonging to the group.
-* posterior probabilities for group assignment: given the modeled trajectory, what is the probability of a group assignment.
 * `Y_i = {y_i1, y_i2,..., y_iT}` : a longitudinal sequence of measurements on individual `i` over `T` periods.
 * `P(Y_i)` : probability of `Y_i`: unconditional probability of observing individual `i`'s longitudinal sequence of behavioral measurements `Y_i`
         - count data -- Poisson distribution